ezhes/swink/docs/watchpoints/lifeguard.md

 			* A good scheduler could allow us to have multiple fast tables where we only end up paying for contex switches when we cross tables
 	* If we don't support migration, can store the lifeguard tables in TTBR1 (which works nicely since we can put SIG there) and then unmap TTBR0 via TCR_EL1 to allow execution of micro processes at any time with zero context switching
 		* Maybe make micro-processes an opt in thing, like you accept that you are VM restricted but you get scheduler priority since you are cheaper (might be good for realtime processes? )
 		* Can we mess with T0SZ, actually?
 So that when T0SZ is a specific size the micro processes are in the fault region? or something to that effect
+			* If we place them in all TTBR0s near 0x000, we can keep the guard on while executing normal processes (prevent others from tampering with micro processes) and adjust T0SZ when executing micro processes to prevent micros from messing with macros.
+We can't pull this trick with T1SZ since that would move the entire kernel up or down since index 0 in TTBR1 always is at the first valid address after T1SZ whereas (I think) T0SZ truncates from the end of the table
 * **I don't think we've actually solved the alignment issue -- the guard and the matching pool watchpoint may (?) not always be able to exclude only a specific region**
-	* This is only a maybe, haven't done the math
+	* This is kind of a big problem.
+We don't have base and bound, we only have masking
+	* Our best bet is to pivot to drop the lifeguard design (which requires too much dexterity) and instead use all four watchpoints to define a \~8GB VA region.
+Each process gets 1GB of VA space by adjusting which half of the pool is guarded.
+This works because we can either guard at 2GB with 2GB alignment (cover the entire pool) or 1GB with 1GB alignment (cover either top or bottom of pool).
+		* This does somewhat simplify the linkers-and-loaders issue since 1GB will let us just load the entire binary in the VA without needing weird relocations and all the issues of PC relative access to BSS.